 Prince’s Pier, which Menai Heritage and partner Menter Môn are planning to develop as a heritage centre, was once the heart of the former busy maritime quarter of 19th century Menai Bridge.
 Near the centre of the town of Menai Bridge, it is one of the best locations on the Menai Strait, with fine views of the Suspension Bridge and the Strait towards Bangor Pier and Beaumaris.
-Menai Heritage’s latest project is the development of the old warehouse on the quay as a museum and permanent home for our collections.
+Menai Heritage’s latest project is the development of the old warehouse on the quay as a heritage centre and permanent home for our collections.

 This building, dating from the mid 19th century, was used by the Davies family for their shipping business, importing timber and sending slates, among other goods, to North America and, later, around the world.
 It was purchased by Menter Môn, to be developed in conjunction with Menai Heritage.
 The first phase of the development was completed in the spring of 2014.
 This consisted of refurbishing the fabric of the building and converting the adjacent pier master’s house into two offices.
 The work was done by project managers, Advent Project Management, the designers, WM Design & Architecture, and the contractors, WF Clayton & Co.
 Photos of the reconstruction can be seen on WM Design & Architecture’s Facebook page.

 Plans for the heritage centre are on display in the Canolfan Thomas Telford, which opens for the 2018 season on 28 March.
 In the meantime Prince’s Pier will be the site of various exhibitions, concerts and special events, including a performance by internationally renowned harpist Catrin Finch.
 See our Special Events page for your opportunity to visit the site.
 You can read more about the history of Prince’s Pier here.

 You can find Prince’s Pier here: